VoxelForge/VoxelForge/README.txt

 Furthermore, it enables other mods to add their own custom bars to the HUD, this mod will place them accordingly.

-You can create a “hudbars.conf” file to customize the positions of the health and breath bars.
-Take a look at “hudbars.conf.example” to get more infos.
-The lines starting with “--” are comments, remove the two dashes to activate a setting.
-Settings which are not set will use a default value instead.

 IMPORTANT:
 Keep in mind if running a server with this mod, that the custom position should be displayed correctly on every screen size!